 Most farmers know to shed their work clothes in the mudroom or garage.
 But if the odor makes it way into your home, it can cling to carpet or upholstery.
 If the contamination is limited to a small area, you can use one of the same cleaning solutions for washable clothes to treat the area.
 Just mix in smaller quantities.

-- 1 part ammonia to six parts water
+- one part ammonia to six parts water

-- 1 part hydrogen peroxide and 1 part baking soda to six parts water
+- one part hydrogen peroxide and one part baking soda to six parts water

-- 1 part distilled white vinegar to four parts water
+- one part distilled white vinegar to four parts water

 Be sure to sponge the area thoroughly and then blot repeatedly to remove the solution.
 Finish with a rinse with plain water to remove residue.
 If the area is large, rely on a professional upholstery/carpet cleaner to treat the problem.